josokw/HopfieldANN/README.md

 - **Pseudo-inverse (Moore–Penrose) learning rule** — weight matrix built from the inverse Gram matrix, making every stored pattern an exact fixed point (capacity up to N − 1, provided patterns are linearly independent)
+- **Daydreaming learning rule** — iterative reinforcement of stored patterns plus unlearning of spurious attractors, with larger basins of attraction and higher capacity than Hebbian, including on correlated data
 - **`convergePattern()`** — callback-based convergence engine that separates iteration logic from display, enabling reuse and testing
 - **Overlap and Hamming distance** — quantitative recall quality metrics reported